Nitty Gritty

 1,2,,3,4 Iterate :4 Take ppi tail > 4 Take

 Atlas Solves this problem by detecting self dependencies at run time and then having "faith" that the result will not be empty.
 But since iogii has dedicated ops for folding we can do this statically.
-So iterate is actually defined as:
+So iterate

 @ superpad block intial cons @

-Where superpad pads the highest x ranks (where x is the vectorization level of the fold).
-TODO allow people to use superpad, it is special in that it doesn't vectorize like other iogii ops.
+pads the highest x ranks (where x is the vectorization level of the fold).
+TODO allow people to use superpad

-So to use these techniques in Haskell you would need to manually superpad for nested zips.
+So to use these techniques in Haskell you would need to manually superpad

 This is difficult to explain, but basically if you just follow folding patterns and don't look directly at args to vectorized folds then you won't have any problems and don't need to know any of this!
+Just know that folds are not special, they are converted to an intermediate representation that is identical to if you created them using regular ops.

 Comments

-# is a comment, but only if followed by a space.
-My editor makes it easy to comment / uncomment lines of iogii if I just tell it to use ruby syntax for .iog files.
+is a comment, but only if followed by a space.
+My editor makes it easy to comment / uncomment lines of iogii if I just tell it to use ruby syntax for .iog

 Truthiness